wdporter/i-am-that-vuepress/68-seek-the-source-of-consciousness/readme.md

 **Q:**&ensp;How can I reach you then?

-**M:**&ensp;Be aware of being conscious and seek the source of consciousness.
+**M:**&ensp;Be aware of beïng conscious and seek the source of consciousness.
 That is all.
 Very little can be conveyed in words.
-It is the doing as I tell you that will bring light, not my telling you.
+It is the doïng as I tell you that will bring light, not my telling you.
 The means do not matter much; it is the desire, the urge, the earnestness that count.

 <script>
 export default {